geckoboard/brownbags/README.md

 * At [Geckoboard office](http://4sq.com/LB8eUs) in Shoreditch
 * Unit 310(3rd floor), Curtain House 134 - 146 Curtain Road, London, EC2A 3AR
-* Cyclists: use car entrance otherwise the receptionist would go really mad PUT PHOTO HERE
+* Warning to cyclists: use car entrance otherwise the receptionist would go mad.
+Feel free to bring it up to our office.

+PUT PHOTO HERE

 ## Past brown bag